 ‘No.’ Ilerwe produced a small mouse from her pocket and teased it in front of the snake’s nose.
 ‘However, she’s highly venomous.’

-Lily latched onto the mouse, sinking her fangs in to the gums, then wrapped herself round her prey and swallowed it down bit by bit.
+Lily latched onto the mouse, sinking her fangs in, wrapping herself around her prey and swallowing it down bit by bit.

 ‘Right.’
 Athion pushed his chair back and closed his case of charms while the snake was occupied.
 ‘I assume there’s a difference?’